Fall 2015 Enrollment

 CCA Hosts Symposia

 CCA also hosts symposia that are open to all students and the public.
-Recent symposia have included the Association of Independent Colleges of Art and Design (AICAD) Exploring Science in the Art + Design Studio, which examined the place, purpose, potential, and role of science in contemporary art and design education; the Data Clay Symposium, focused on the use of digital tools and ceramic materials; and the upcoming Queers & Comics conference, which brings U.S. and international LGBTQ cartoonists, comics writers, and artists together with scholars and fans in order to document the history and significance of queer comics.
+Recent symposia have included the Association of Independent Colleges of Art and Design (AICAD) Exploring Science in the Art + Design Studio, which examined the place, purpose, potential, and role of science in contemporary art and design education; the Data Clay Symposium, focused on the use of digital tools and ceramic materials; and the Queers & Comics conference, which brings U.S. and international LGBTQ cartoonists, comics writers, and artists together with scholars and fans in order to document the history and significance of queer comics.

 |English (including composition)||X|